-Are Benefits Coordinated?
-Coordination of Benefits (COB) applies to you if you are covered by more than one health benefits plan, including any one of the following:
+This Coordination of Benefits (COB) provision applies to you if you are covered by more than one health benefits plan, including any one of the following:

-- Another employer sponsored health benefits plan. - A medical component of a group long-term care plan, such as skilled nursing care. - No-fault or traditional "fault" type medical payment benefits or personal injury protection benefits under an auto insurance policy. - Medical payment benefits under any premises liability or other types of liability coverage.

-• Medicare or other governmental health benefit.
+- Another employer sponsored health benefits plan. - A medical component of a group long-term care plan, such as skilled nursing care. - No-fault or traditional "fault" type medical payment benefits or personal injury protection benefits under an auto insurance policy. - Medical payment benefits under any premises liability or other types of liability coverage. - Medicare or other governmental health benefit.

 If coverage is provided under two or more plans, COB determines which plan is primary and which plan is secondary.
 The plan considered primary pays its benefits first, without regard to the possibility that another plan may cover some expenses.
 Any remaining expenses may be paid under the other plan, which is considered secondary.
-The secondary plan may determine its benefits based on the benefits paid by the primary plan.
-How much this Plan will reimburse you, if anything, will also depend in part on the allowable expense.
-The term, "allowable expense," is further explained below.
+The Secondary Plan may determine its benefits based on the benefits paid by the Primary Plan.
+How much this Plan will reimburse you, if anything, will also depend in part on the Allowable Expense.
+The term, "Allowable Expense," is further explained below.